 Twelve Grapes at Midnight

 This tradition was started by some shrewd farmers about 100 years ago when they were left with too many grapes after the harvest.
-The tradition is that you eat twelve grapes in concert with the twelve bongs of midnight.
+The tradition is that you eat twelve grapes in time with the twelve chimes of midnight.
 This is a fun ritual, only spoiled by the fact that it is almost impossible to buy seedless grapes in Spain.
 In the rush to down a dozen grapes, everyone ends up biting into a seed and making a silly face.